Payrails SDK

 Here's a simple authorization flow with the surface covered by the SDK:

-To make sure your frontend can communicate securely with Payrails, you must first fetch configurations from your server-side application.
-See detailed endpoint reference to Initialize a client SDK.
+To ensure your frontend can communicate securely with Payrails, you must first fetch configurations from your server-side application.
+See the detailed endpoint reference to Initialize a client SDK.

 Example for web